aravinda-kumar/fukukan/README.md

 Run `ionic cordova prepare android` to add the Android platform to the project Read more in https://beta.ionicframework.com/docs/building/android

-## Support
-Drop us a line to contact@ionicthemes.com

-## Acknowledgements
+## Coding rules
-This template uses some icons inspired in [Flaticon](https://www.flaticon.com/).
-If you want to use the original icons in your app, please make sure you grab a new license that fit your use case when modifying this template.
-We currently use the `Free for commercial use WITH ATTRIBUTION` license in this template as a way to showcase and promote the awesome work and [designs by **catkuro** from Flaticon](https://www.flaticon.com/packs/home-decor).
+All team to follow Darkhand Studio coding rules and policies

 ### Committing code
-To ensure code quality, we follow and enforce the [Angular Commit Message Guidelines](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#-commit-message-guidelines)
+To ensure code quality, all team members shall follow and enforce the [Angular Commit Message Guidelines](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#-commit-message-guidelines)
 These guidelines define a Commit Message Format and certain rules that will help teams achieve consistency with version control and source code management practices.

 #### Commit Message Format